mkote/padding-oracle-decrypter/README.md

 # pypoa - python padding oracle attack
-Tool for decrypting CBC encrypted ciphertexts using the padding oracle attack
+A python helper class for decrypting CBC encrypted ciphertexts using the [padding oracle attack](https://en.wikipedia.org/wiki/Padding_oracle_attack)

 ## Usage
 1. Implement a function that queries the oracle.